 Convulsions, or seizures, often appear before the age of 12 months, and they may worsen with age.

-Infants who have seizures before the age of 2 years may also have learning difficulties.
+Infants who have seizures before the age of

 Eye problems may occur, and around 70 percent of individuals with Sturge-Weber syndrome develop glaucoma.